Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – Long Dream

 Town Without Streets is a prime example.
-In it, Junji Ito discusses privacy and twists it to its extremes.
-What would you do if there was no more privacy?
-Would you reject the notion of such a world and do anything against it, or would you accept and discard the idea of privacy all together?
-It’s a topic that’s even more relevant today.
+It examines privacy and pushes it to its extremes.
+What would you do if privacy no longer existed?
+Would you reject such a world and fight against it, or accept it and discard the idea of privacy altogether?
+It is a topic that feels even more relevant today.

-Another fantastic example is The Long Dream.
-It poses the question if endless dreaming could be a way to defeat death itself.
-Is it a better choice to be trapped in a dream forever than to die?
-Is even a never-ending nightmare better than to cease existing?
+Another strong example is Long Dream.
+It asks whether endless dreaming could be a way to defeat death.
+Is it better to be trapped in a dream forever than to die?
+Is even a never-ending nightmare preferable to ceasing to exist?

-Isolation is another dominant theme in Junji Ito’s work.
-As mentioned before, many of his characters suffer from problems and not a few isolate themselves from society.
+Isolation is another dominant theme in Ito’s work.
+As mentioned before, many of his characters struggle with problems and isolate themselves from society.

-Junji Ito features a different idea of isolation in his story, Army of One.
-Safety in numbers is usually common rule in horror.
-In Army of One, however, he twists this idea, and it’s those who stay alone, who isolate themselves that are safe.
-It’s a strange story, but one that’s ripe with deeper meaning.
-It seems almost to point at our urbanized society and the forced social interactions so common in it and especially in Japan.
-Is it ultimately a better choice to stay on your own than to mingle and take part in this often forced social life
+Ito presents a different view of isolation in Army of One.
+Safety in numbers is usually the rule in horror.
+In Army of One, however, he twists that idea, and those who stay alone, who truly isolate themselves, are the ones who remain safe.
+It is a strange story, but one ripe with meaning.
+It seems to point to our urbanized society and the forced social interactions common in it, especially in Japan.
+Is it ultimately better to remain on your own than to join an often forced social life?

-Lingering Farwell is a study of holding on and not accepting the death of loved ones and also one of Junji Ito’s best stories of all time.
+Lingering Farewell is a study of holding on and refusing to accept the death of loved ones, and it is also one of Junji Ito’s best stories.

 Junji Ito - Lingering Farwell